hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter5.md

 </figure>

 ### 2.2 Machines that have Distributed Windings
-For the distributed windings electical machine with the following diagram:
+For the distributed windings electrical machine with the following diagram:

 <figure markdown="span">
     ![](pics/chapter5/figure7.png){ width="300" }
 </figure>

-Because the distributed winding allocation, the MMF of the circuit is the summation of each winding, so the MMF distribution gives a sinosodial like wave form:
+Because the distributed winding allocation, the MMF of the circuit is the summation of each winding, so the MMF distribution gives a sinusoidal like wave form:

 <figure markdown="span">
     ![](pics/chapter5/figure8.png){ width="300" }
 </figure>

-### 2.3 Flux Density Calculation for Concerntrated Windings
+### 2.3 Flux Density Calculation for Concentrated Windings
-Because of the isotorpic rotor structure, the airgap is constant in all angle, so the reluctance of airgap $\mathcal R_g$ is also a constant.
+Because of the isotropic rotor structure, the airgap is constant in all angle, so the reluctance of airgap $\mathcal R_g$ is also a constant.
 Thus we can draw the magnetic circuit of the electrical machine:

 <figure markdown="span">
     ![](pics/chapter5/figure5.png){ width="400" }